HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ### Hive Mxtress as Trusted User

-The Hive Mxtress is regarded as a trusted user for all drones within the Hive, as they are the one in charge of HexCorp and all of its assets.
+The Hive Mxtress is regarded as a Trusted User for all drones within the Hive, as they are the one in charge of HexCorp and all of its assets.
+As such they can not be removed as a Trusted User.

 ## hc!toggle_speech_optimization
 Also known as: `hc!tso`

-Allows trusted users to toggle whether a ⬡-Drone can communicate freely or exclusively through Speech Optimization codes.
+Allows Trusted Users to toggle whether a ⬡-Drone can communicate freely or exclusively through Speech Optimization codes.

 A ⬡-Drone with enforced Speech Optimization is not allowed to append additional information to the end of their codes.
 Messages such as `0001 :: 050 :: Hello!` will be automatically deleted.